 - 90% of people watch online video content

-- 45% of viewers would pay for live video of a special event
+- 45% of viewers would pay for a live video of a special event

 The key to jumping on these trends and making money selling videos online is choosing a niche, creating high-quality content for that specific audience, and staying consistent.

-Now is the time for broadcasters that are established on Youtube and other consumer-grade platforms to migrate over to a professional hosting platform, like Dacast, to take charge of their video monetization possibilities.
+Now is the time for broadcasters that are established on Youtube and other consumer-grade platforms to migrate over to a professional video selling software platform, like Dacast, to take charge of their video monetization possibilities.

 Realistically, anybody who has the talent and ability to create video content that is either entertaining or provides valuable information can take this same approach to sell video online.
 New broadcasters just need to build an audience.